Spending his childhood in the heart of Europe, he claims, have made a difference to his way of feeling towards music.

 What a shame.

-Lost over three stones in the course of three years.
+Lost over three stone in the course of three years.

 Soon he was to leave the university course he had started,